LATEST | FEATURES | INTERVIEWS | NEWS | FRIGHTFEST | REVIEWS Interview with acclaimed author Shaun Hutson

 HC: Shaun Hutson, thank you very much.

-Related show tags: THE PLAGUE OF THE ZOMBIES, THE REVENGE OF FRANKENSTEIN MORE INTERVIEWS Interview with Tyler MacIntyre, director of Patchwork
+Related show tags: THE PLAGUE OF THE ZOMBIES, THE REVENGE OF FRANKENSTEIN MORE INTERVIEWS Interview with Adam Stovall, director of A Ghost Waits

 Posted on Thursday 12th December 2019 On the eve of Horror Channel's UK TV premiere of Patchwork on December 14th, director Tyler MacIntyre reflects on body image issues. twisting audience expectations and his admiration for current female genre directors.

 HC: Patchwork finally gets its UK TV premiere on Horror Channel.
 Excited or what?